Vancouver police identify 6 known gangsters considered risks to the general public | CBC News

 Vancouverites warned to stay away from the men who police say may be the next targets of gang violence

-Vancouver police have released the names and photos of six known gangsters they believe pose a significant risk to Vancouverites as the Lower Mainland gang war continues to claim victims and play out in busy public places.
+Vancouver police have released the names and photos of six known gangsters they believe pose a significant risk to Vancouverites as the Lower Mainland gang war continues to claim victims and play out during the daytime in busy public places.

-Vancouver police Chief Adam Palmer said the men are being identified because, according to police intelligence, they are the most likely next targets of rival gangs, endangering anyone who happens to be nearby.
+Vancouver police Chief Adam Palmer said the men are being identified because, according to police intelligence, they are the most likely next targets of rival gangs, and a danger to anyone who happens to be nearby.

 "I want to make it clear that today's announcement is not about naming and shaming," he said.
 "We are providing these photos and names so Vancouverites can know them, and take steps to ensure their own safety and safety of friends and family."

-The Lower Mainland has recorded 20 gang-related homicides since the new year and 20 gang-related shootings.
+The Lower Mainland has recorded 20 gang-related homicides in 2021 and 20 gang-related attempted murders.

-In the past three weeks alone, seven men tied to gangs have been shot dead in public settings that include Vancouver International Airport, a rec centre, a community park, and outside shops and restaurants.
+In the past three weeks alone, seven men tied to gangs have been shot dead in public settings that include Vancouver International Airport, a rec centre, a community park, mall parking lot and outside shops and restaurants.

+Security video played at his trial shows a burka-clad Ferguson walking up to Ryan and putting a gun to his head.
+The gun jams and both men flee.

+The 18-year-old was later sentenced to seven years for attempted murder and four years for conspiracy.

-None of the six are currently wanted by police.
-Palmer said the six men are being identified in the interest of public safety, similar to when police release the name and photo of a sex offender who has moved into the community.
+Palmer says neither Ryan nor the other five identified Monday are currently wanted by police.
+He said releasing their names is in the interest of public safety, similar to when police release the name and photo of a sex offender who has moved into the community.

-"We know these violent acts are happening brazenly in public places in broad daylight in crowded areas," he said.

 "[The six] not only pose a risk to friends, family and acquaintances, but also to people who don't even know them every time they go to the gym, go shopping, to the grocery store, to a restaurant or a bar, when bars are open."

-Palmer said he expects other police agencies in other municipalities to follow Vancouver's lead and release names and photos of gang members in their jurisdictions.
+Palmer said he expects other police agencies to follow Vancouver's lead and release more names and photos of gang members in their jurisdictions.

+He said the VPD is deploying a suite of overt and covert operations in an attempt to tamp down the violence and said they would be seizing gang members cars, homes, and other valuables gained through crime.

+A new department task force recently formed to react quickly to gang activity stopped a retaliation shooting last week, according to VPD Supt.
+Lisa Byrne.

+Deputy Chief Howard Chow said citizens should report any suspicious cars they notice.

+"We know gang members park stolen cars in neighbourhoods in advance of targeted hits that they later use as getaway vehicles that we find later burned," he said.

-Earlier Monday, Metro Vancouver Crime Stoppers announced it is reviving its gang violence awareness campaign thanks to new funding.
+Earlier Monday, Metro Vancouver Crime Stoppers announced it is reviving a gang violence awareness campaign thanks to new funding.

 The campaign encourages people with information on gangs and illegal guns to report anonymously.